stabdelraheem/BIOE215_Lesson4/data/README.md

-The data directory contains raw data that I use in class + assessments
+The data directory contains raw/processed data that I use in class + assessments